racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/BaseClasses/UsingCMDBClass.md

 # Using the CMDB Classes

-In the previous section, you have seen some basic information about the PyLabs BaseClasses.
+In the previous section, you have seen some basic information about the Pylabs BaseClasses.
 In this section you will get to know some practical information about using the CMDB classes.

 ## Levels of the CMDB Classes
 The CMDB classes are split into several levels: